 If you don’t believe in ghosts, then — wait, why did you click on this story if you don’t believe in ghosts?
 You really must be starved for entertainment, and that’s fine.
 Welcome.
 But I am going to talk as if haunted beaches in Australia are a thing that can actually exist, so please don’t come for me if you don’t ~believe~.

-In episode 15 we cover a beach that has not one, but two ghosts haunting it.
+In episode 15 of AAMH we cover a beach that has not one, but two ghosts haunting it.
 Which made me wonder, how many other Aussie beaches are this cursed?

 I deep-dived for you, so you can either a) go to these places if you’re a keen ghost hunter or b) run screaming in the opposite direction and never go there, ever.